The Five Most Common Bad Guitar Practice Habits

 For practice to be effective it’s very important to be regular and consistent, so try to aim to practice five or six days a week with one or two days off.
 If your time is limited, it’s far more desirable to have several shorter practice sessions than one longer one – doing an hour’s practice on one day and nothing the rest of the week is not equal to doing ten minutes practice a day on six days, even though the total time may be the same.
 One of the reasons for this is that newly learned material and muscle memory is consolidated while you sleep.

-#2 - Replaying entire sections instead of only the bit(s) that you can’t play
+#2 - Replaying entire sections instead of focusing on the bits that you can’t play

 If you’re practising a part and find that you always make a mistake at a particular point, don’t go back to the start and play through the whole thing again.
 Instead, notice where the mistake occurs and practice that bit in isolation – It could a one or two bar section, a lick, or even just a couple of notes that is holding you back.
 The more precisely you can identify the source of problems the more effective your practice time will become.

-#3 - Using different fingerings and/or picking patterns each time you practise a new part
+#3 - Using different fingerings or picking patterns each time you practise a new part

 When you’re first getting to grips with a challenging part it’s very important to use the same fingering and picking each time you play it.
 If you play a part ten times but play it a different way each time (whether you are aware of it or not), you will probably find that it won’t improve significantly.
-Pay attention and be consistent with fingering and picking to maximise the development of muscle memory.
+Pay attention to what you’re doing, and be consistent with your fingering and picking to maximise the development of muscle memory.

-#4 - Not writing down and keeping track of what you need to practice
+#4 - Not writing down or keeping track of what you need to practice

 Remember to keep a written practice diary, plan or simple list of some kind to record what you want to practice from week to week.
 Many skills need your consistent attention over a period of time before they are fully mastered, and you won’t be able to keep track of everything unless you write it down and review it regularly.
 This may seem really obvious but many people do not do so, which ultimately results in slower progress towards their goals.